FRTNX/math-drills/README.md

 ## What's next?
 Some features are already in the pipeline to give more life to this web application:

-* irc bridge - Since Math Drills users can't yet interact with each other I've decided to persue the social dimension by creating a bridge to liberachat's ##math channel.
-This will alllow users to interact with liberachat users as well as other Math Drills users, all without leaving the web app.
+* irc bridge - This will allow Math Drills users to interact with IRC (liberachat) users.
+Currently the plan is to limit users to the irc ##math-drills channels as well as the ##math channel.

 * leaderboard - We all enjoy being the best in the world at something.
 The incoming leaderboard feature will help cultivate a competitive spirit amongst users.